oviya-raja/ist-402/learning-path/WK12-SkillBuilder/README.md

 The application can run in demo mode without API keys:
 - Content generation will fail with clear error if OPENAI_API_KEY is not configured
-- News features will fail with clear error if EVENTREGISTRY_API_KEY is not configured
+- News features will fail with clear error if OPENAI_API_KEY is not configured
-- AI Conferences will fail with clear error if EVENTREGISTRY_API_KEY is not configured
+- AI Conferences will fail with clear error if OPENAI_API_KEY is not configured
 - All features remain functional for demonstration

-**Note:** EventRegistry requires free API key registration at [eventregistry.org](https://eventregistry.org/)
+**Note:** OpenAI API key is used for both content generation and web search functionality

 ---